Overview of Seth Thomas Pocket Watches

 In the pages following the presentation of the chart, AE Numbered Drawings and photos of examples of many of the private label watches included in the chart will be presented in the same alphabetical order found in the chart.
 By clicking on the name of each Private Label watch you will be brought to the Pocket Watch Database Private Label Lookup page for that particular private label.
 Each of the photos in this article can be enlarged by clicking directly on the image.
 Clicking on the serial numbers of the pocket watches presented will bring you to the Pocket Watch Database “Collection View” page for that particular watch.
 Space prevents the inclusion of more than the general description provided on the Seth Thomas Private Label Pocket Watch Chart.
 Detailed descriptions and history, when available, of each private label pocket watch, will be included in future articles dedicated to specific private label watches, such as the “Pan-American” article, or related groups of private label watches, such as the “Seth Thomas Trading Watches” article.
 I have included the Companion, Tourist, and Traveler on the chart because they are variants that were named in the Seth Thomas Watch Company publications and advertisements.
 I believe that they deserve representation here as being variants, different from the general stock pocket watches in each of their respective models.

 I developed the chart presented below to help improve my own understanding of the large range of Seth Thomas private label pocket watches that were manufactured.
-The information needed to create this chart was drawn from several sources: American Pocket Watches: Identification and Price Guide (1999) by Roy Ehrhardt and William “Bill” Meggers; Encyclopedia and Price Guide for American Pocket Watches – Volume 1 by Roy Ehrhardt; Seth Thomas Watches 1885 – 1915 by Chris Hailey; American Clock & Watch Museum, Inc.; Complete Price Guide to Wathes (2012) by Richard E. Gilbert, Tom Engle, and Cooksey Shugart, and the Pocket Watch Database founded by Nathan Moore.
-A full-size chart will be included in the last two pages of this article.
+The information needed to create this chart was drawn from several sources: American Pocket Watches: Identification and Price Guide (1999) by Roy Ehrhardt and William “Bill” Meggers; Encyclopedia and Price Guide for American Pocket Watches – Volume 1 by Roy Ehrhardt; Seth Thomas Watches 1885 – 1915 by Chris Hailey; American Clock & Watch Museum, Inc.; Complete Price Guide to Watches (2012) by Richard E. Gilbert, Tom Engle, and Cooksey Shugart, and the Pocket Watch Database founded by Nathan Moore.
 Please feel free to print this chart for use in your daily practice.
 I hope that it will be as helpful to you as it has been for me.

 The last known Private Label pocket watch manufactured by Seth Thomas occurred in the final run of Model 12.
 The last known Private Label was a “Republic U.S.A.” with serial number 4068501.
 Photographs of this pocket watch are presented in this article, not because it is collectible or valuable, but because it is the last known Seth Thomas Private Label pocket watch to be produced and has the highest serial number of any known surviving pocket watch manufactured by Seth Thomas.
-If there is another private label pocket watch manufactured by Seth Thomas after this one; there are no photographs of the movement, and no public documentation or recognition of a serial number or a name engraved; so there is no reason for anyone to believe that a Seth Thomas private label pocket watch with a higher serial number was manufactured or would still exist.
+If there is another private label pocket watch manufactured by Seth Thomas after this one; there are no photographs of the movement, and no public documentation or recognition of it.

 I have included the Companion, Tourist, and Traveler on the chart because they are variants that were named in the Seth Thomas Watch Company publications and advertisements.
 I believe that they deserve representation here as being variants, different from the general stock pocket watches in each of their respective models.